mmngreco/dex/README.md

 ```
 ## LivePreview

+> [!WARNING]
-This feature only works using the mentioned executables above.
+> This feature only works using the mentioned executables above.

 ### Vim/Neovim